Multiplicity dependence of $\Upsilon$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV: Results and discussion

-Figure~\ref{Fig:DoubleRatioVsMult} (top panel) presents the results discussed in this Letter for the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S), compared with other quarkonium measurements by ALICE, namely J/$\psi$ measurements in the forward rapidity region at 5.02~TeV~\cite{ALICE:2021zkd}, 7~TeV~\cite{Abelev:2012rz}, and 13~TeV~\cite{ALICE:2021zkd}, exploiting the same multiplicity estimator as in the present analysis (event classification based on the SPD tracklet multiplicity).
-A corresponding measurement is also available for the $\psi(2S)$~\cite{ALICE:2022gpu}, showing a similar trend of the production yield with multiplicity as for the J/$\psi$.
-The $\Upsilon$(1S) self-normalized production yield also presents a similar scaling with the self-normalized charged-particle multiplicity density as the J/$\psi$, independently of the collision energy at which the J/$\psi$ measurement is performed.
-This is further investigated, at $\sqrt{s} = 13$~TeV, in Fig.~\ref{Fig:DoubleRatioVsMult} (bottom panel), by presenting the double ratio of $\Upsilon$(1S) to J/$\psi$ self-normalized yield as a function of the self-normalized charged-particle multiplicity.
+The $\Upsilon$(1S) self-normalized production yield presents a similar scaling with the self-normalized charged-particle multiplicity density as the J/$\psi$, independently of the collision energy at which the J/$\psi$ measurement is performed.
+This is further investigated, at $\s = 13$~TeV, in Fig.~\ref{Fig:DoubleRatioVsMult} (bottom panel), by presenting the double ratio of $\Upsilon$(1S)-to-J/$\psi$ self-normalized yields.
 The double ratio is close to unity for $\textrm{d}N_{\textrm{ch}}/\textrm{d}\eta/\langle\textrm{d}N_{\textrm{ch}}/\textrm{d}\eta \rangle> 1$, indicating no modification of the correlation with respect to mass and quark content up to six times the mean multiplicity.
-The ratio is also compared to the various available models, namely PYTHIA~8.2 with and without CR~\cite{Sjostrand:2007gs}, the comovers model ~\cite{Ferreiro:2014bia, Esposito:2020ywk}, the model by CPP~\cite{Kopeliovich:2019phc}, and the computation of the 3-pomeron contribution in the CGC approach by ~\cite{Levin:2019fvb}.
-The considered models, except for 3-pomeron CGC, provide predictions close to unity over the whole charged-particle multiplicity range considered, suggesting that both initial and final state effects act on $\Upsilon$(1S) and J/$\psi$ in a similar way.
-The first data point in Fig.~\ref{Fig:DoubleRatioVsMult} (bottom panel) departs from the main trend discussed above by about two standard deviations, hinting that the double ratio is smaller than unity for $\textrm{d}N_{\textrm{ch}}/\textrm{d}\eta/\langle\textrm{d}N_{\textrm{ch}}/\textrm{d}\eta \rangle$ $< 1$.
-A possible mechanism explaining this behaviour invokes an event activity bias: events containing a $\Upsilon$(1S) are, on average, biased towards higher event activities than events containing a J/$\psi$, this behavior being driven by the mass difference of the two particles.
+The ratio is also compared to the various available models, namely PYTHIA~8.2 with and without CR~\cite{Sjostrand:2007gs}, the comover model ~\cite{Ferreiro:2014bia, Esposito:2020ywk}, the model by CPP~\cite{Kopeliovich:2019phc}, and the calculation of the 3-pomeron contribution in the CGC approach~\cite{Levin:2019fvb}.
+The considered models, except for 3-pomeron CGC, expect the double ratio to be close to unity over the whole charged-particle multiplicity range considered, suggesting that both initial and final-state effects act on $\Upsilon$(1S) and J/$\psi$ in a similar way.
+The first data point in Fig.~\ref{Fig:DoubleRatioVsMult} (bottom panel) is below unity by about two standard deviations.
+A possible mechanism explaining this behavior invokes an event activity bias: events containing $\Upsilon$(1S) are, on average, biased towards higher event activities than events containing J/$\psi$, and this behavior is expected to be driven by the mass difference of the two particles.
 The same mechanism could be expected when going from $\Upsilon$(1S) to $\Upsilon$(2S), and $\Upsilon$(3S) states, currently not visible due to the relatively small mass difference between the three states, and the limited statistical significance of the higher-state measurements.
-In the 3-pomeron CGC computation, the increase of the $\Upsilon$(1S) yield as a function of charged-particle multiplicity is expected to be faster than for J/$\psi$ due to mass dependent higher twist effects, expected to be small and mainly visible at high multiplicities.
-This accounts for the upward deviation from unity seen at large multiplicities in the 3-pomeron CGC computations.
-This interpretation is not favored by the measurement.
+In the 3-pomeron CGC computation, the increase of the $\Upsilon$(1S) yield as a function of charged-particle multiplicity is expected to be faster than for J/$\psi$ due to small mass-dependent higher twist effects, mainly visible at high multiplicities.